 The whole episode has exposed fault lines in Hong Kong society and potential weaknesses in its economy as some companies reconsider investment decisions.

-“I don’t think I’ll stay in Hong Kong, but I don’t know about the UK either,” Chan told Al Jazeera.
+“I don’t think I’ll stay in Hong Kong, but I don’t know about the UK either,” he told Al Jazeera.

 Many Hong Kongers saw the proposal as a sign of the growing influence of Beijing and the erosion of Hong Kong’s semi-autonomous status that has made the territory prosperous.
 Beijing denies it is interfering in Hong Kong’s affairs.